Questions and Answers on the Individual Shared Responsibility Provision

 All bona fide residents of the United States territories are treated by law as having minimum essential coverage.
 They are not required to take any action to comply with the individual shared responsibility provision.

-13. If I receive my coverage from my spouse’s employer, will I have minimum essential coverage?
+14. If I receive my coverage from my spouse’s employer, will I have minimum essential coverage?

-14. Do my spouse and dependent children have to be covered under the same policy or plan that covers me?
+15. Do my spouse and dependent children have to be covered under the same policy or plan that covers me?

-15. My employer tells me that our company’s health plan is “grandfathered.”
+16. My employer tells me that our company’s health plan is “grandfathered.”
 Does my employer’s plan provide minimum essential coverage?

 Yes.
 Grandfathered group health plans provide minimum essential coverage.

-16. I am a retiree, and I am too young to be eligible for Medicare.
+17. I am a retiree, and I am too young to be eligible for Medicare.
 I receive my health coverage through a retiree plan made available by my former employer.
 Is the retiree plan minimum essential coverage?

 Yes.
 Retiree health plans are generally minimum essential coverage.

-17. I work for a local government that provides me with health coverage.
+18. I work for a local government that provides me with health coverage.
 Is my coverage minimum essential coverage?

 Yes.
-Employer-sponsored coverage is minimum essential coverage regardless of whether the employer is a governmental, nonprofit, or for-profit entity.
+Employer-sponsored coverage is minimum essential coverage regardless of whether the employer is a governmental, nonprofit or for-profit entity.

 No. You will be treated as having minimum essential coverage for a month as long as you have coverage for at least one day during that month.

-19. If I change health coverage during the year and end up with a gap when I am not covered, will I owe a payment?
+20. If I change health coverage during the year and end up with a gap when I am not covered, will I owe a payment?

-It depends upon which exemption it is.
+It depends upon the exemption for which you qualify.

-21. What qualifies as a short coverage gap?
+22. What qualifies as a short coverage gap?

-22. If my income is so low that I am not required to file a federal income tax return, do I need to do anything special to claim an exemption from the individual shared responsibility provision?
+23. If my income is so low that I am not required to file a federal income tax return, do I need to do anything special to claim an exemption from the individual shared responsibility provision?

-23. Will I have to do something on my federal income tax return to show that I had coverage or an exemption?
+25. Will I have to do something on my federal income tax return to show that I had coverage or an exemption?